-View the Journalism section of the 2012 SMU Course Catalog.
+View the Journalism section of the SMU Meadows Course Catalog.

 An exploration of the ethical issues that provide the foundation for all communication fields.
 These issues have become more complex as media and industries have converged.
 Topics include free speech, privacy, government regulation and censorship.

 Offers students practical hands-on training in the fundamentals of broadcast communication.
 Students learn to shoot video in the field, to edit using Final Cut Pro, and to work as a news team in a TV control room and studio.
 Convergence laboratory required.

 JOUR 2312: Reporting I

 The division’s rigorous foundation writing and reporting course.
 Students gain critical skills needed to complete the major, including the fundamentals of gathering, documenting, organizing and writing news stories in an accurate, fair, clear and concise manner.
 Convergence laboratory required.

 Reporting II is the division's advanced reporting course.
 You can expect an intensive reporting and writing experience that will closely mirror a professional setting.
 You'll be covering in-depth, multi-sourced features and trend stories across Dallas as a reporter for the local news Web site, Beyond the Bubble.
 You'll also expand your Web writing and production skills through photo slideshows, Twitter, headlines, and briefs.
 And you'll strengthen your writing skills through one-on-one editing sessions with your teacher.
 Your reporting and writing must rise to a professional level in this class or you won't be published.
 Here's your chance to get some great clips for your portfolio.